DrKLO/Telegram/README.md

-## Telegram messenger for Android
+## Telegram Messenger for Android

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.

-This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).
+This repo contains the official source code of [Telegram Client for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

 ## Creating your Telegram Application